ZeqiW/Jumarie_Fractional_BS/Jumarie_Fractional_BS_American_BE/README.md

 In this file,

-FracAm_Put_Be.m is the main function solving American Put Option under Wyss Fractional BS formula with Projected Back Substitution.
+FracAm_Put_Be.m is the main function solving American Put Option under Jumarie Fractional BS formula with Projected Back Substitution.

 Other .m files are used in the main function.